italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 #### Logging files and logging level <a name="loggingfe_advconf">&nbsp;</a>

-The FrontEnd logs information on the service status and the SRM requests received and managed by the process.
-The FrontEnd's log supports different level of logging (ERROR, WARNING, INFO, DEBUG, DEBUG2) that can be set from the dedicated parameter in _storm-frontend-server.conf_ configuration file.
+The Frontend logs information on the service status and the SRM requests received and managed by the process.
+The Frontend's log supports different level of logging (ERROR, WARNING, INFO, DEBUG, DEBUG2) that can be set from the dedicated parameter in _storm-frontend-server.conf_ configuration file.
-The FrontEnd log file named _storm-frontend-server.log_ is placed in the _/var/log/storm directory_.
+The Frontend log file named _storm-frontend-server.log_ is placed in the _/var/log/storm directory_.
 At start-up time, the FE prints here the whole set of configuration parameters, this can be useful to check desired values.
 When a new SRM request is managed, the FE logs information about the user (DN and FQANs) and the requested parameters.
 At each SRM request, the FE logs also this important information:

 	03/19 11:51:42 0x88d4ab8 main: AUDIT - Active tasks: 3
 	03/19 11:51:42 0x88d4ab8 main: AUDIT - Pending tasks: 0

 about the status of the worker pool threads and the pending process queue. _Active tasks_ is the number of worker threads actually running. _Pending tasks_ is the number of SRM requests queued in the worker pool queue.
-These data gives important information about the FrontEnd load.
+These data gives important information about the Frontend load.

 ##### Monitoring